FILM: Following Instructions in Language with Modular Methods: Methods

 Given (1) the predicted subtasks, (2) the most recent semantic map, and (3) the search goal sampled at a coarse time scale, the deterministic policy outputs a navigation or interaction action (Fig.~\ref{fig:method_overview}).

 Let [($obj_1$, $action_1$), ... , ($obj_k$, $action_k$)] be the list of subtasks and the current subtask be $(obj_i, action_i)$.
 If $obj_i$ is observed in the current semantic map, the closest $obj_i$ is selected as the goal; otherwise, the sample from the semantic search policy is chosen as the goal (Section~\ref{sec:semantic_search_policy}).
 The agent then navigates towards the goal via the Fast Marching Method \citep{Sethian1591} and performs the required interaction actions.
 While this ``low-level'' policy could be learned with imitation or reinforcement learning, we used a deterministic one based on the findings of earlier work that observed that the Fast Marching Method performs as well as a learned local navigation policy \citep{chaplot2020object}.
+When the agent successfully executes the required interaction $action_i$ (which can be determined by the change in the egocentric RGB), the pointer of subtasks is advanced to $i+1$ or the task is completed.
 More details and pseudocode are provided in Appendix A.5.